 When Cash Makes Sense

 Cash is still essential in many parts of the world.
-Street markets, small restaurants, rural areas, local transport, and countries like Vietnam, Morocco, or much of Eastern Europe run heavily on cash.
+In Vietnam’s Ha Giang loop, Morocco’s Medina markets, or Eastern Europe’s rural towns, street vendors and local transport run heavily on cash.
 Some guesthouses and local tour operators won’t accept cards at all.

 A general rule: keep enough local currency for 1–2 days of spending at all times.
 You don’t need to carry your entire trip budget in cash.